AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/training-ml-model.md

 ## Next steps {#next-steps}

 By following one of the tutorials above, you have successfully trained and uploaded an ONNX model to the Real-time Machine Learning model store, and have a `model_id` that identifies your model.
-Continue to the next tutorial to learn how you can [Score your Real-time Machine Learning model](./scoring-ml-model.md).
+Continue to the next tutorial to learn how you can [score your Real-time Machine Learning model](./scoring-ml-model.md).